Doohickey parts and tools, all years. WE ARE ONLY OFFERING THE TORSION SPRING, Choose options below

 This Mike Cowlishaw (Eagle Mfg & Engineering) solution is made from 17-4PH stainless steel, heat treated to 44c on the Rockwell scale.
 The alloy is characterized by great strength, it is also tough and not brittle (corrosion resistance is a side benefit).
 The material is more than twice as strong as the factory part.
 The one-piece billet design dramatically improves the strength over the OEM part.
 The design also increases the bearing surface (along the shaft) by about 100 percent in length.
 It also is reindexed to allow adjustment for the entire useful life of the chain.

-Included in the Doohickey upgrade kit is: one balancer idler lever and two idler shaft springs (extension type) in 35 & 38 mm.
+Included in the Doohickey upgrade kit is: one balancer idler lever and NO SPRINGS as of 1/29/18.
 We prefer to use the Eagle Torsion spring kit which includes a 1/16" drill bit for creating an anchor for the stationary pin of the torsion spring.
-The torsion spring offers significant advantages over a conventional extension spring setup: ● it has enough adjustment range for the life of the engine; ● it is captured on installation; ● it takes the excess slack out of the system in the best possible way since it attaches directly to the adjustment lever.
-If you select this kit you will use the torsion spring instead of the factory style extension springs included in the kit.
+The torsion spring offers significant advantages over a conventional extension spring setup:

 When you put your items in the shopping cart yuou can get a freight quote at that time.